Ask the Experts

 Steps of a root canal procedure

-root canal procedure is relatively simple.
+A root canal procedure is relatively simple.
 The dentist needs to clean out the infected pulp and fill the canals.
 Patients usually need a temporary crown after the procedure.
 Go over each of the steps.

 Preparing the area